dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 The above figure uses propensities, which is a major point of contention.
 Personally, I think this debate is silly.
 Propensities give one view of the data, while the raw fraction of women in STEM gives another.
 They both have value.

 So, what if Stoet and Geary had just switched to using the *actual* percentage of women among people who earn STEM degrees, as Richardson et al. suggest they should have?
-They'd have gotten the following curve, where I've included non-STEM degrees for context.
+They'd have gotten the following curves.
+(I added non-STEM degrees for context.)

 <a href="/img/gender-equality-paradox/gggi_vs_female_share_nonstem_and_female_share.pdf">
 ![gggi vs female STEM and non-STEM fractions](/img/gender-equality-paradox/gggi_vs_female_share_nonstem_and_female_share.svg)